-One way to tackle this weakness is to add an additional phase into the design process which evaluates the boundaries of potential usages of each new system and devises a self-regulating framework.
+One way to tackle this weakness is to add a phase into the design process which evaluates the boundaries of potential usages of each new system and devises a self-regulating framework.
 Each system will have its self-regulatory capability.
 An effort that should take place during the design phase but also evaluated continuously as the intersection of technologies create other potential uses.
-A first and basic principle in the emerging paradigm of security by design.
-Any protective measure that will be added post the design phase will incur higher implementation costs while its efficiency will be reduced.
-The later a self-regulating protection is applied, the higher the magnitude of reduction in its effectiveness.
+A first and fundamental principle in the emerging paradigm of security by design.
+Any protective measure that is added after the design phase will incur higher implementation costs while its efficiency will be reduced.
+The later self-regulating protection is applied, the higher the magnitude of reduction in its effectiveness.

 Security in technologies should stop being an afterthought.